joaquimserafim/base64-url/README.md

 // returns This+is/goingto+escape==

 //
-// setting a different econding
+// setting a different encoding
 //

 base64url.encode(string to encode, encoding)